kiloe/arla-todomvc/README.md

 ## Requirements

 [Arla](https://github.com/kiloe/arla10k) runs in a Docker container, so you will need a machine with Docker installed.
+The app requires node/npm and Make for building.

 ## Running